 Robust Back stepping Control: When there are uncertainties in the spherical motor dynamics due to modeling inaccuracy and computational relaxation, robust controllers are ideal for ensuring system stability.
-When the system dynamics are completely known, the required torque control vector for the control of the spherical motor is given by Equations (12) and (13).
-In the presence of modeling uncertainties, a reasonable approximation of the torque control input vector is given by where $[\widehat{H}]$ and $\widehat{\mathcal{C}}$ are estimates of the inertia and coriolis terms in the spherical motor dynamics; and y is given by Equation (13).
+When the system dynamics are completely known, the required torque control vector for the control of the spherical motor is given by (12) and (13).
+In the presence of modeling uncertainties, a reasonable approximation of the torque control input vector is given by where $[\hat{H}]$ and \hat{C} are estimates of the inertia and coriolis terms in the spherical motor dynamics; and y is given by (12).
 The uncertainty on the estimates are expressed as